sebastiantorreslab/sebastiantorreslab/README.md

 ### Developer portafolio 🚀💸💡🎖️

-I'm a passionate web developer focusing in java , SOLID principles, design patterns for build *efficient applications that streamline the resolution of business problems*.
+I'm a passionate web developer focusing in java lenaguage , SOLID principles, design patterns for build **efficient applications that streamline the resolution of business problems.**
-Here's a bit about me:

 ## 🚀 About Me